verlok/vanilla-lazyload/README.md

 The file `lazyload.min.js` is provided as UMD (<small>Universal Module Definition</small>).
 <br>See [bundles](#bundles) for more module types like AMD, IIFE and ES6 module.

-### Include via require.js
+### Include via RequireJS

-If you use [require-js](https://requirejs.org) to dynamically load modules in your website, you can take advantage of it.
+If you use [RequireJS](https://requirejs.org) to dynamically load modules in your website, you can take advantage of it.

 ```js
 define("vanilla-lazyLoad", ["https://cdnjs.cloudflare.com/ajax/libs/vanilla-lazyload/8.15.0/lazyload.amd.min.js"], function (LazyLoad) {